VictorColomb/conways-game-of-life/doxygen/additional_features.md

 ## Possibility to consider the universe as a torus

-The `-t` option in `app-naive-conway` makes the simulator consider the universe as a torus, meaning that the alive neighbor count for an edging cell will include alive cells on the opposite edge of the universe.
+The `-t` option in `app-naive-conway` and `app-list-conway` makes the simulator consider the universe as a torus, meaning that the alive neighbor count for an edging cell will include alive cells on the opposite edge of the universe.

 In the following examples, if the universe is considered as a torus, the cells at (0,0), marked `x`, have one neighbor: